blackwings-01/DrivingPerception/README.md

 Additional options in play.py:
 `--path <string>` directory to the frame path.
-If set `--demo` is ignored `--delay <float>` amount of delay to add between two frames.
+If set `--demo` is ignored `--delay <float>` amount of delay to add between two frames to adjust video speed.
 Do not set to 0 `--start-frame <int>` starting frame for playing.
 Default 0 `--end-frame <int>` ending frame for playing.
 Default -1 for last frame `--num-frame <init>` number of frame for playing.
 Default -1 for all frames.
 If both `--end-frame` and `--num-frame` are set, whichever ends first will stop the playing